 Opening Nights Performing Arts revealed its second headliner Wednesday: Jimmy Webb’s “The Glen Campbell Years.”
 Last week Opening Nights named The Temptations and the Four Tops as the first performers of the 2018-2019 season.

 Opening Nights via FSU News

 More FSU News

-Opening Nights at Florida State University announces $250,000 endowed gift to provide enhanced cultural arts programming
+AT&T donates $10,000 to Opening Nights at Florida State University for cultural arts programming in high schools

 The acclaimed Latin band Orkesta Mendoza has performed in theaters and auditoriums all over the world but rarely in school cafeterias.
 More than 320 Fort Braden elementary and middle school students were treated to a live concert by the Tucson-based musicians as part of an educational outreach program offered by Opening Nights Performing Arts at […]